 Bias or hate incident

 Including microaggressions, slurs, degrading language, epithets, graffiti, vandalism, intimidation, symbols, assault and harassment.

-This could include a student you are concerned about, a missing student, or another concern that needs attention.
+This could include sexual violence, hazing, stalking, a missing student, or another concern that needs attention.

 Anytime you'd like to chat, we'd be glad to talk about any concern you have, without judgement.